 Workspace Symlinks vs Hard Links

-# Verify symlink structure in node_modules (Linux/macOS)
+# Inspect the symlink structure in a project's node_modules

 ls -la node_modules/@workspace/